 A PEO will help companies recruit, hire, and manage their staff in Bolivia administrating and managing payroll processes each month so companies can focus on developing their business.
 Through a co-employment model, PEOs will hire staff on behalf of the company and ensure all labor obligations for these employees are met.

 At Biz Latin Hub, we provide bilingual PEO and payroll management services with adequate and specific contracts for each employee of a company.
-We ensure employers meet all relevant labor requirements in Bolivia, reducing the risk of non-compliance and enabling companies to expand with the right talent.
+We ensure employers meet all relevant labor requirements, reducing the risk of non-compliance and enabling companies to expand with the right talent in accordance with Bolivia’s labor laws.

 Get in touch with us now to continue your operations from abroad with PEO support.